typelinkmodel/tlm/docs/design/sample-hr-model.md

 A Department is a "division of an organization".

 * A Department is identified by id which must be a URI.
-* A Department has exactly one name which must be a string.
+* A Department has exactly one name which must be a Name.
 * A Department has exactly one manager which must be a Person.
 * A Person has at most one department which must be a Department.